Building experimental models using cutting-edge genetic manipulation

 Please note that due to patents and licencing we do not have the freedom to operate with some technologies for industry clients.

-Please get in touch if you require any further information, or would like to inquire about using our facility.
+Get in touch for further information or to inquire about using our facility.

 Antony Adamson, Senior Experimental Officer